ibsafi/LIRI-NodeJS/README.md

 * This NodeJS script searches for a "Song", "Band", or "Movie" by choosing one of three

-### Usage of the Script
-This nodeJS script searches for a "Song", "Band", or "Movie" by choosing one of three options that prompted in the command line and shows all related results.
+* This nodeJS script searches for a "Song", "Band", or "Movie" by choosing one of three options that prompted in the command line and shows all related results.
 Follow these tips for an appropriate usage:

   1. Before running make sure all the `dependencies` are installed, which are `moment`, `axios`, `Node-Spotify-API`, and `inquirer`.